datadryad/dryad-app/documentation/apis/embedded_submission.md

 Dryad curators, it is best if the API call is made on any screen that will display Dryad information, to ensure the latest information is being shown.

-**** should we notify manuscript systems when the status changes?
-We
-     would need a way for them to provide us the API to call...

 Provide status updates to Dryad
 --------------------------------